rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 It's best to run etcd on exactly three nodes, as adding more nodes will reduce operation speed.
 This may be counter-intuitive to common scaling approaches, but it's due to etcd's [replication mechanisms](https://etcd.io/docs/v3.5/faq/#what-is-maximum-cluster-size).

 Etcd performance will also be negatively affected by network latency between nodes as that will slow down network communication.
 Etcd nodes should be located together with Rancher nodes.

+### Browser Requirements

+At high scale, Rancher transfers more data from the upstream cluster to UI components running in the browser, and those components also need to perform more processing.

+For best performance, ensure that the host running the hardware meets these requirements:
+ - 2020 i5 10th generation Intel (4 cores) or equivalent
+ - 8 GB RAM
+ - Total network bandwith to the upstream cluster: 72 Mb/s (equivalent to a single 802.11n Wi-Fi 4 link stream, ~8 MB/s http download throughput)
+ - Round-trip time (ping time) from browser to upstream cluster: 150 ms or less